 With these challenges in mind, leveraging the DevOps phases is about much more than creating a system; it is a team-organization structure and a working philosophy for thinking and acting; a new cultural norm.
 If you view DevOps as creating a modern software factory for your technology teams to deliver extraordinary products to your customers, we hope you will quickly see how this context starts to pull every element together.

-This whitepaper highlights the key challenges and reasons that a DevOps approach to SDLC is needed, as well as provides our best thinking to guide your decision process and next steps to improve your application lifecycle and software deliverables.
+This article highlights the key challenges and reasons that a DevOps approach to SDLC is needed, as well as provides our best thinking to guide your decision process and next steps to improve your application lifecycle and software deliverables.

 Lastly, you’ll find a client case study that drives home the value of reimagining and enhancing your SDLC for better products, prouder employees, and happier customers.